 How to create a Collaborative Playlist in Spotify

 Creating a Collaborative Playlist in Spotify couldn’t be easier.
-The entire process takes around ten seconds (from start to finish), regardless of whether you’re on desktop or mobile.
-Something worth noting, though, is that the process is different on both — requiring fewer clicks on the former.
+The entire process takes around 10 seconds (from start to finish), regardless of whether you’re on desktop or mobile.
+Something worth noting, though, is that the procedure is slightly different — requiring fewer clicks on the former.

 Step 1: In the left panel, right-click on the playlist you wish to open up.

 Step 2: Select Collaborative Playlist.